hacktx/nucleus/README.md

 user or set them as environment variables (`DB_USER`, `DB_PASS`).

 ### Install dependencies
 Omega uses [Composer](https://getcomposer.org/) to manage dependencies.
-Once Omega is downloaded, run `composer install` in the root of the project.
+Once Omega is downloaded, run `hhvm -d enable_xhp=1 composer.phar install` in the root of the project.

 ## How Omega works
 Omega follows a Router -> Controller paradigm, where the Views are built right into the entire system.